 ▶Book Minakami Half-Day Rafting Adventure

-Because there are multiple tracks to choose from, you can go for a one-day hike or challenge yourself for a multi-day trek.
+Because there are multiple tracks to choose from, you can go for a one-day hike or challenge yourself to a multi-day trek.
 One of the best parts about doing overnight hikes is the stay in one of the charming traditional accommodations along the way.
 And if you are doing one of the more difficult hikes, you will likely have the path to yourself most of the time.
 A wonderful way to truly get refreshed and away from the crowds!

 Just like hiking, mountain climbing is another low-impact activity that can be a part of a sustainable trip.
 You need to be a bit more physically fit for this one, so it is good to prepare yourself a bit if you are planning to do some more serious mountaineering in Japan.
 There are many mountains to choose from, but if you’re only in Japan for a limited time and can choose one mountain to climb, it is going to have to be Mt Fuji.

 You will be surprised by the diversity of people who climb Mt Fuji every year, as it is done by kids from around age 8 as well as senior citizens in their late 70s and everyone in between.
-Keep in mind that Mt Fuji can only be climbed in-season which runs from early July to mid September.
+Keep in mind that Mt Fuji can only be climbed in-season which runs from early July to mid-September.
 One other thing you should not forget is that the very best thing about climbing Mt Fuji is to see the sunrise, so it is a good idea to start climbing in the evening, spend the night in a mountain hut, and then wake up early to see the sunrise from the summit.

 Scuba Diving and Snorkeling

 Okinawa Main Island’s best place to go is the Blue Cave in Onna, and if you have the chance to visit the other islands as well then Miyakojima and Ishigaki are famous for their amazing underwater world.
-If you are staying on Honshu, you can find good diving and snorkeling opportunities on the Izu Peninsula and the Izu island group.
+If you are staying in Honshu, you can find good diving and snorkeling opportunities on the Izu Peninsula and the Izu island group.